-a Noise OEMP in relation to the operation of the developments described in Part 3 of the Airport Plan.

-- (3) The criteria for approval of the Noise OEMP are that an Approver is satisfied that: - (a) in preparing the Noise OEMP, the ALC has taken into account Table 28-23 in Chapter 28 of the EIS; and - (b) the Noise OEMP complies with Table 28-24 in Chapter 28 of the EIS, and is otherwise appropriate. - (4) This condition ceases to have effect once there is a Master plan for the Airport.
+- a Noise OEMP in relation to the operation of the developments which are part of the Airport Stage 1 Development. - (3) The criteria for approval of the Noise OEMP are that an Approver is satisfied that: - (a) in preparing the Noise OEMP, the ALC has taken into account Table 28-23 in Chapter 28 of the EIS; and - (b) the Noise OEMP complies with Table 28-24 in Chapter 28 of the EIS, and is otherwise appropriate. - (4) This condition ceases to have effect once there is a Master plan for the Airport.